What is hip dysplasia in dogs?

 Additional things you can do for your dog with hip dysplasia

-Provide traction on slippery floors: Dogs with hip dysplasia often have a hard time on arthriticdogslippery floors, so lay carpet down on floors and stairs if they need to climb stairs.
+Provide traction on slippery floors: Dogs with hip dysplasia often have a hard time on slippery floors, so lay carpet down on floors and stairs if they need to climb stairs.
 If they need to jump up into the car, a car ramp will make it a lot easier on them.
 You can also place a heating pad on the hip area for 15 minutes twice a day and provide them with a firm orthopedic bed.
 Keep your dog out of damp and chilly areas.

 In summary